lupyuen/lupyuen.github.io/src/cbor2.md

 git clone --recursive --branch cbor https://github.com/lupyuen/incubator-nuttx-apps apps
 ```

-Or if we prefer to __add the TinyCBOR__ to our NuttX Project, follow these instructions...
+Or if we prefer to __add TinyCBOR__ to our NuttX Project, follow these instructions...

 1.  [__"Install TinyCBOR Library"__](https://github.com/lupyuen2/tinycbor-nuttx)